declarativesystems/jfrog-pipelines-extensions/README.md

 ### declarativesystems/ContainerEnv

-* Support for OCI containers (podman/buildah), optionally preserving state between steps
+* Support for OCI containers (podman/buildah)
-* _inputResource_ - Login to artifactory and recover any saved state
-* _outputResource_ - Compress and save the state
-* While its possible to split builds over two or more steps to get nice icons in the console, this is not recommended at the moment due to complex setup and extremely slow build times due to the need to copy files between build steps - 15m builds for a 250MB container were typical with this approach

-**Recommended approach**
+* Authenticate containerd with artifactory
+* Once Artifactory is configured, build the image your way, as you would on a workstation.
+Eg: `podman build` ... `podman push`

+**Example**

 ```yaml
 apiVersion: v1.1